trstns/ZENworksBundleManagement/README.md

 ### New-ZENworksBundleRequirements
 * **Conjunction** The conjunction to apply to the groups.
 Defaults to OR.
 * **Groups** Groups of requirement filters created with New-ZENworksBundleRequirementsGroup.

-### New-ZENworksBundleRequirementsFilter
-* **Type** The type of filter to use.
-Currently supports 'ArchitectureReq', 'RegValueReq', 'ProcessRunningReq', 'FileExistsReq'
-* **Operator** The operator to use for comparison.
-Valid options are 'Equals'.
-Only required when type is 'ArchitectureReq' or 'RegValueReq'.
-* **Value** The value to compare against.
-* **Name** The name of the object to compare.
-Only required when type is 'RegValueReq', 'ProcessRunningReq' or 'FileExistsReq'
-* **RegistryKeyName** The registry key name where 'name' is located.
-Only required when type is 'RegValueReq'.

 ### New-ZENworksBundleRequirementsGroup
 * **Conjunction** The conjunction to use between the groups.
 Defaults to AND.